bashnesnos/grepp/README.md

 Regex-based, i.e. regexes are enabled by default.
 Which doesn't restrict you to search for simple strings and means you would need to escape regex characters if they shouldn't be treated as a regex.

-TODO: provide a no-regex option
+A no-regex option is provided as well, if you really need to match regex special symbols in your pattern.

 ### Splitting file into log entries